 - 8 points in 36 months,

-he faces being designated a negligent operator and thus a drivers license suspension.
+you face being designated a negligent operator and thus a driver’s license suspension.

 3.3 Am I negligent for any accidents?

-California law defines “negligence” as the failure to use reasonable care to prevent harm to oneself or to others.
-In the context of an auto accident, the negligent driver is at fault for the accident.
-Further, the negligent driver may have to pay for any damages caused.
+California law defines “negligence” as the failure to use reasonable care to prevent harm to yourself or to others.
+In the context of an auto accident, you as the negligent driver are at fault for the accident.
+Further, you may have to pay for any damages caused.

 Note that we raise the issue of negligence because excessive speed can sometimes cause auto accidents.
-These accidents can cause injuries that form the basis of personal injury lawsuits; and, proving negligence in a personal injury case is sometimes difficult.
+These accidents can cause injuries that form the basis of personal injury lawsuits.
+Moreover, proving negligence in a personal injury case is sometimes difficult.

-If an accident occurs, and a driver was found to be driving unsafely, he could be held liable for any possible injuries and damages resulting from the accident.15 Courts have ruled that a violation of the basic speeding law is “negligence per se” under California law.
+If an accident occurs, and you were found to be driving unsafely, you could be held liable for any possible injuries and damages resulting from the accident.15 Courts have ruled that a violation of the basic speeding law is “negligence per se” under California law.
 This means the court automatically treats it as negligence.16

 It’s critical to contact a California car accident lawyer if you were involved in an automobile accident.